NuGet/NuGetDocs/NuGet.Docs/Create/Nuspec-Reference.md

     </tr>
 	<tr>
 		<td>contentFiles</td>
-		<td><a href="/Release-Notes/NuGet-3.3">v3.3</a>A collection of files that should be copied into the consuming project.
+		<td><a href="/Release-Notes/NuGet-3.3">v3.3</a>A collection of files that should be referenced in the consuming project.
 These files can be specified with a set of
 		attributes that instruct the project system how they should be used in the project.</td>
 	</tr>
 </tbody>